-The year-end Holidays are naturally a time of fierce competition between eCommerce brands, so investing wisely in effective paid search campaigns can help to capture more holiday traffic, deliver higher revenue while attaining a desirable ROI.
+The year-end holidays are naturally a time of fierce competition between ecommerce brands, so investing wisely in effective paid search traffic can help to your campaigns deliver higher revenue while attaining a desirable ROI.

 In other words, this last stretch of 2016 is the most important time of the year to focus on paid digital campaigns.
 Doing so not only helps you capture Holiday traffic and gain higher conversion rates, but it can also help you segment pro-actively and define a more niche target within your relevant vertical.
 When done right, your revenue reports will be smiling as will your happy customers and their beaming gift recipients.